ReneBoedker/algobra/finitefield/README.md

 To test if two elements `a` and `b` are equal, `a == b` will not work since this compares pointers rather than the underlying data.
 Instead, use `a.Equal(b)`.
 In addition, the expressions `a.IsZero()`, `a.IsNonzero()`, and `a.IsOne()` provide shorthands for common comparisons.

 ### Error handling
-In order to allow method chaining for arithmetic operations -- such as `a.Add(b).Mult(c.Inv())` -- the methods themselves do not return errors.
+In order to allow method chaining for arithmetic operations &ndash; such as `a.Add(b).Mult(c.Inv())` &ndash; the methods themselves do not return errors.
 Instead, potential errors are tied to the resulting field element, and the error can be retrieved with the `Err`-method.
 For instance, you might do something like this:
 ``` go
 a:=gf9.Element(0).Inv()
 if a.Err()!=nil {